alexsaveliev/sourcegraph-atom/README.md

  - Go is the most stable toolchain (language support).
 Other languages are not as well supported as Go.
- - Race condition in `src`.
-Sometimes when running multiple `src` commands at the same time they will fail.
-This is going to be fixed upstream (in the `src` tool) soon.

 ## Current features: